MrAlexandrov/registration-bot/STAFF_COUNSELOR_FIELDS.md

 ### Users not being tracked

+**Problem**: You registered a chat but existing members are not marked as staff/counselors.

+**Solution**: Run the sync command!
+- `/sync_staff_chat` for staff chat
+- `/sync_counselor_chat` for counselor chat

+The bot only tracks NEW events by default.
+The sync command checks all existing users.

+### Other issues

 1. **Check bot permissions**: The bot must be an administrator in the chat
 2. **Verify chat registration**: Use `/my_permissions` to check if you're ROOT
 3. **Check logs**: Look for chat member update events in the bot logs
 4. **Verify user exists**: Users must be registered in the bot before their status can be updated
+5. **Run sync after registration**: Always run sync commands after registering a new chat

 ### Migration issues